Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/modules/audio/lavalink_v4/advanced.md

 }

 // This function gives us a result from Lavalink.
-LavalinkLoadResult result = await nodeConnection.Rest.GetTracksAsync(search, type);
+LavalinkLoadResult result = await guildPlayer.LoadTracksAsync(type, query);

 // Internally Lavalink searches the Spotify api, and then searches YouTube for the result.
 // We can now use the result and play the song.